 Nevertheless, it’s an exercise we’ll undertake just the same, trying to determine if the ever-increasing ticket prices for Mickey’s Not So Scary Halloween Party can be justified in any way.

+The last year that the event was held before last year, Mickey’s Not-So-Scary tickets cost between $79 and $135 in 2019.
 Prior to that, Mickey’s Not So Scary Halloween Party saw some pretty big jumps.
 It didn’t break the $100/night barrier (on the high end) until 2016.
 For many years, the average party cost was around $50.
 We first started attending in 2007, and budgeted ~$50 for both the Halloween and Christmas Party for the first several years we went.

 Of course, this doesn’t mean it was properly priced in 2007 or 2016 and is overpriced now.
 It’s possible that it was underpriced then.
 It’s also possible that it was overpriced then and is underpriced now.